 There’s no shortage of great places to stay in Paris.
 Depending on what you’re looking for, you can find just the right neighborhood to fit your needs.
 There are lots of arrondissements to stay in Paris.

 If you’re looking for a trendy area with lots of shops and restaurants, the Marais district is a great option.
+It’s also one of the top LGBTQ-friendly neighborhoods in Paris.
 Plus you can check out the Musee Victor Hugo where the famed Les Mis writer lived.

 The Latin Quarter is perfect for visitors who want to be in the heart of the city.
 It is also home to many of Paris’s most famous landmarks including the Pantheon, National Museum of Natural History, and the Shakespeare & Company bookstore.